Have you been wondering what it takes to get the website (or post/page) on the 1st page of Google or any other search engine (Bing/Yahoo and others)?

 That is no good since the majority of traffic is on the 1st page of the search engines.

 Therefore we will need to talk about SEO a bit.
-But no worries, we won’t go through any coding nor technical stuff.
+But no worries, we won’t go through any coding or technical stuff.

 I promise you there is nothing to be scared of.

-So to get to page number 1 on google, we need to increase the quality of our post within our website.
+So to get to page number 1 on google, we need to increase the quality of our posts on our website.

-We are going to explain the simple steps that are necessary to do, to rank well.
+We are going to explain the simple steps that are necessary to rank well.